Following the ATF's federal bump stock ban, many people still don't know what they actually are.

-Before we get started talking about bump stocks though, here is some useful background information to help put things in context.
+Before we get started talking about bump stocks, though, here's some useful background information to help put things in context.

 As we discussed in a previous article, the National Firearms Act (NFA) of 1934 and the Firearms Owners Protection Act of 1986 placed very strict limits on the manufacture, transfer, and ownership of machine guns by civilians in the United States.
 Neither law amounted to an outright ban on machine guns, but they had the effect of significantly limiting the legal supply of machine guns that civilians could lawfully possess.
 For that reason, civilian owned machine guns are very rare and very expensive in the United States.

-Put simply, bump firing is when the shooter harnesses the recoil of the firearm to assist in rapidly pulling the trigger.
+Put simply, bump firing is when the shooter harnesses the recoil of the firearm to assist in rapid-fire pulling of the trigger.
 When bump firing, the shooter exerts steady forward pressure on the stock with the support hand.
-The recoil produced by a firearm when it shoots pushes it backwards, but the shooter’s shoulder and the forward pressure on the stock “bump” it back forward until the trigger contacts the trigger finger.
+The recoil produced by a firearm when it shoots pushes it backwards, but the shooter's shoulder and the forward pressure on the stock "bump" it back forward until the trigger contacts the trigger finger.
 At this point, the firearm shoots again and starts the process over, increasing the firing rate without doing anything technical to change the mechanics of the gun.

-As you can see in the video below of the guy doing a bump fire demonstration, a shooter can achieve a pretty high rate of fire using this technique.
+As you can see in the video below of a gun owner doing a bump fire demonstration, a shooter can achieve a pretty high rate of fire using this technique.

-A really good three gun competitor can shoot 2-3 rounds a second with a semi-automatic rifle, which translates into a rate of fire of about 120-180 rounds per minute.
+A really good three gun competitor can shoot two or three rounds a second with a semi-automatic rifle, which translates into a rate of fire of about 120-180 rounds per minute.
 The vast majority of people simply cannot squeeze the trigger much faster than that.
 However, a shooter can double that rate of fire when bump firing.